yapcheahshen/kage-engine/README.md

 ### Installation

-You can install to your project using npm:
+You can install the package to your project using npm:
 ```sh
 $ npm install @kurgm/kage-engine
 ```
-Then you can import or require the engine like:
+Then you can import or require to use it in your code:
 ```js
 // ES style
 import { Kage, Polygons } from "@kurgm/kage-engine";